Pipe Welder Salary

 Pipe Welders generally report applying a varied skill set to their work.
-Most notably, skills in Shielded Metal Arc Welding, Fluxed Core Arc Welding, Tungsten Inert Gas Welding, and Pipe Welding are correlated to pay that is above average.
-Skills that pay less than market rate include Pipe Fitting, Pipe welder, and Metal Inert Gas Welding.
-For most people, competency in Shielded Metal Arc Welding indicates knowledge of Metal Inert Gas (MIG) Welding.
+Most notably, skills in Shielded Metal Arc Welding, Tungsten Inert Gas Welding, Fluxed Core Arc Welding, and Welding are correlated to pay that is above average.
+Skills that pay less than market rate include Pipe Fitting and Pipe welder.
+Those educated in Shielded Metal Arc Welding tend to be well versed in Metal Inert Gas (MIG) Welding.

 Pay by Experience Level for Pipe Welder